primaryobjects/AI-Programmer/README.md

 +[>+<+++]+>------------.+<+++++++++++++++++++++++++++++++.>++++++++++++++++++++++++++++++++++.+++.+++++++.-----------------.--<.>--.+++++++++++..---<.>-.+++++++++++++.--------.------------.+++++++++++++.+++++.
 ```

 More complex programs could likely be generated while using faster PCs.
+Next steps include attempting to accept user input and process results.

 ## Author